elastic/kibana/rfcs/text/0004_application_service_mounting.md

 - MyApp's internal router takes over rest of routing.
 Redirects to initial "overview" page: mykibana.com/app/my-app/overview

+When setting up a router, your application should only handle the part of the URL following the `context.basename` provided when you application is mounted.

 ### Legacy Applications

 In order to introduce this service now, the ApplicationService will need to be